yashsinha1611/sfdocs_Build_AI/docs/Quick_Start/azure.md

      - Click on the create option
      - Select the resource group which is used while creating the Virtual Network
      - Provide the key pair name
      - Click on Review+Create
      - Click on create and select the download private key and create resource option
-     - Once deployment is completed select the key and copy the public ssh
+     - Once deployment is completed select the key and copy the public ssh key

 - **Storage Accounts Name/Key** – Provide the account name and key which are copied from the storage account.